Why Context Engineering Matters More Than Model Capability

 Structural context answers: WHAT exists and HOW is it organized?

-This covers architecture, patterns, dependencies, boundaries, data flow, and API contracts.
-It's highly extractable from codebase analysis and represents the primary value from cold-start extraction.
-The agent immediately knows where to put new code and what exists to build on.
+This is the primary value from cold-start extraction.
+The agent immediately knows where new code goes and what exists to build on, which is most of what it needs to stop guessing.

 3. Convention Context